Green manufacturing: ensure the survival of your business

 The bane of every manufacturer, green or not, is raw material management.
 Therefore, you want a tool with the capabilities of tracking your inventories movements, which will help you in identifying any potential dead stock so you can remove it from your inventory.

-Also, you can use it to figure out which material is being used the most, set reorder points, so you don’t run out of stock during a rush and develop a plan to make the most out of any leftovers.
+Also, you can use it to figure out which material is being used the most, set reorder points, so you don’t run out of stock during a rush, and develop a plan to make the most out of any leftovers.

 Priority-Based Production Planning

-Finally, our nifty drag-and-drop feature allows green manufacturers to easily reorganize their schedule.
+Finally, our nifty drag-and-drop feature allows green manufacturers to easily reorganize their schedules.
 Just by simply changing the order in which you tackle projects, Katana will calculate and show you the new predicted completion times.

 Better still, Katana will redistribute your inventory to fit the new schedule, so you can fulfill orders as soon as possible, as efficiently as possible.